 - Antibiotics.
 If you have a bacterial infection in your nail, you may need oral antibiotics.

-- keeping your fingernails trimmed
+- Keep your fingernails clean and trimmed.

-- not wearing artificial nails
+- Avoid wearing artificial nails.

 While some of these issues are unavoidable, taking care of your nails and protecting them against infection can help to reduce your risk.